ScottSyms/RustAISe/README.md

 }
 ```

 One way to deal with this is to create a anonymous function where the output of the function is assigned to the variable.
+Variable assignments with nested _if_ and _match_ evaluations are used throughout the program.

 ```
 let y = 1;